 Kuyper College is accredited by the Association for Biblical Higher Education (ABHE) and by the Higher Learning Commission (HLC).
-In 1964, Kuyper College became an accredited member of ABHE, and in 1995, Kuyper College received accreditation from HLC.
-With this accreditation, students who complete courses at Kuyper College are able to transfer credits to many other colleges and universities.
+Since 1964, Kuyper College is accredited by the Association for Biblical Higher Education Commission on Accreditation (5850 T. G. Lee Blvd., Ste.
+130, Orlando, FL 32822, 407.207.0808) to grant certificates and degrees and the Associate, Baccalaureate, Master's, and Doctoral levels.
+With these accreditations, students who complete courses at Kuyper College are able to transfer credits to other colleges and universities.